RJPearson94/terraform-aws-open-next-examples/maintainance-page-ip-bypass/README.md

 - An AWS Account
 - [Terragrunt](https://terragrunt.gruntwork.io/) v0.45.14 or above
 - [Terraform](https://terragrunt.gruntwork.io/) v1.4.0 or above
+- `ip_addresses.yaml` file with the ipv4 and ipv6 addresses set.
+See the [ip addresses template](./ip_addresses.tpl.yaml) for the details

 To configure the AWS providers see the [provider documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration).